object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

    predicted by the :term:`algorithmic complexity` of the algorithm.

-These lead to very specific computations that can be undertaken to experimentally validate the software.
-It's important to always remember that experimental validation is not a proof: it's always possible that the cases which would show that the program has a bug are simply not part of the suite of tests being run.
+These lead to very specific computations that can be undertaken to experimentally verify the software.
+It's important to always remember that experimental verification is not a proof: it's always possible that the cases which would show that the program has a bug are simply not part of the suite of tests being run.